askbuddie/ABMails/README.md

 pip install -r requirements.txt
 ```

-* when you have the cloned the repo, simply run the .py file in terminal .
+* when you have cloned the repo, simply run the .py file in terminal .

 ```bash
 $ python3 abmails.py